use-the-fork/synapse/docs/memory/index.md

 # Memory

-It is often desirable for an agent to have `memory` for example during a conversation it is ideal for an Agent to remember past inputs so it can respond properly.
+It is often useful for an agent to have `memory`.
+For example, in a conversation, an agent should remember past inputs to respond appropriately.

-Synapse has a few different memory types you can use with your agent and makes implementing them a snap.
+Synapse provides several memory types that can be easily integrated into your agent.

 ## Getting Started

-To get started, you will need to add the `HasMemory` trait and the `resolveMemory` method of your agent.
-Then add the `ManagesMemory` trait.
-From here you need to pick a memory type to use and have the `resolveMemory` method return it, and you need to include the `@include('synapse::Parts.MemoryAsMessages')` snippet in your prompts blade view.
+To get started, add the `HasMemory` interface and implement the `resolveMemory` method in your agent.
+You will also need to use the `ManagesMemory` trait.
+After that, select a memory type, have the `resolveMemory` method return it, and include the `@include('synapse::Parts.MemoryAsMessages')` snippet in your Blade prompt view.

-In the example below we use `CollectionMemory` which means the memory will be stored for the duration of the applications lifecycle but erased after that.
+In the example below, we use `CollectionMemory`, which stores memory for the duration of the application's lifecycle but clears it afterward.

 ```php
 <?php